mp3butcher/osg4noob/README.md

 4. Skin components/boxes in the editor at runtime (QML+javascript method wrapping)
 5. Reuse boxes in your own products

+###PMOC How to use the stuff (need some refactoring)
+- PMOCSAFEADDOBJECT(INOBJECTREF,OUTPMOCINSTANCE) : inject native in pmoc system
+- QQUICKCOMPONENT(INPMOCINSTANCE,OUTQQUICKITEM) : embed instance in the associated manipulation box and output qtquick item node.

 #### PMOC pro
 - Keep your libraries Qt free
 - Load Qt plugin only when required